Animal Emergency & Specialty Center - Poulsbo (AESC)

 What To Expect If Your Pet Is Stable:

-The first person you will meet in the examination room is a Triage Assistant who will obtain an accurate history of your pet’s medical problem.
+The first person you will meet in the examination room is a veterinary technician who will obtain an accurate history of your pet’s medical problem.
 Our technician will perform a triage exam which includes heart rate, pulse strength, body temperature, respiratory rate, mucous membrane color and perfusion and will note any other abnormalities.

 Doctor examination: